mtutajewski/adverity_outlier_detection/README.md

 ├───data
 │   └───avazu-ctr-prediction
 ├───plots
-└───src
+├───src
+└───tests
 ```

 where `data` folder contains files downloaded from Kaggle, <br>
-`plots` contains the graphs produced during the analysis, <br> and `src` stores the jupyter notebook files - <br> each for a particular task being solved.
+`plots` contains the graphs produced during the analysis, <br>
+`src` stores the jupyter notebook files - <br> each for a particular task being solved, <br> and
+finally, `tests` - which have simple tests as you wished